 There were seven or eight pickups ahead of me when I pulled up at McKinney’s Meat Processing, all of them lifted well above their 4×4 off-road packages by oversized tires.
 I could see blood dripping down their tailgates and antlers sticking up above them.
-I myself was in line behind an early 80s model Honda Civic hatchback sitting on four spares.
+I myself was in line behind an early 80s model Honda Civic hatchback squatting on four spares.
 The car had come off the assembly line wearing a coat of Avignon Blue but had since been camouflaged in rust red and bondo gray.
-It looked like it might high center on a speed bump.
+It looked like it might high-center on a speed bump.

 He was having some trouble unloading his deer so I hopped out of my truck to help.
 I grabbed a horn, and he grabbed a hoof.
 After I unraveled a seatbelt from the buck’s rack, we managed to drag the deer out and onto the ground.
-A $10 tarp would’ve saved the hunter a world of heartache.
+A $10 tarp would’ve saved that hunter a world of heartache.
 It looked like he’d field dressed the deer right there in the back of the car.
 There was a forest of air fresheners hanging from the car’s rearview mirror but they didn’t stand a chance against the stench of blood and gore.
 The new car smell in that Civic was long gone.
 I forced my eyes away from the crime scene in the trunk and onto the deer on the ground where I counted six bullet holes.
 Turns out, I’d missed one.

 “Had to shoot the sucker seven times before he died.”

 My surprise was genuine.
 The year old buck wouldn’t have weighed a hundred pounds on the hoof.